 Retention-based practices should be designed to have direct access to perform maintenance and must incorporate an observation well.
 The observation well is required to visually monitor the drawdown rate of water and ensure the practice is functioning as designed.
-One observation well is required for every 6,000 $\rm ft^2$ of practice surface area.
-When the observation well is free standing it should be protected with an earthen collar .
+One observation well is required for every 6,000 ft2 of practice surface area.
+The observation well should be flush against the ground with 12-inches of topsoil/aggregate surrounding the cap.
 5.3.8 OFFSITE RETENTION-BASED PRACTICES

-Offsite retention-based practices may be utilized for a development in accordance with Table 5.7.
-The offsite retention-based practice must be approved under a Watershed Management Permit and located within the same watershed planning area, depicted in Appendix C of the WMO, as the development.
-The offsite retention-based practice may or may not have the same ownership as the development site.
+Offsite retention-based practices may be utilized when the applicant demonstrates a site constraint prevents the development from providing onsite retention-based practices.
+The offsite retention-based practice must be approved under a Watershed Management Permit and located within the same watershed planning area as delineated in Appendix E of the WMO.
+The offsite retention-based practice may or may not be the same owner as the development site.